-1. INTRODUCTION
+I. INTRODUCTION

-Field-Programmable Gate Arrays (FPGAs) that process multiple bits of data at a time are an alternative architectural approach for implementing datapath circuits on reconfigurable hardware that presents new opportunities for exploiting datapath regularity.
-In particular, multi-bit processing increases the number of signals that can be grouped and routed as buses and, consequently, can be effectively used to reduce the number of programmable routing connections in an FPGA.
+TIELD-PROGRAMMABLE gate arrays (FPGAs) that process multiple bits of data at a time are an alternative architectural approach for implementing datapath circuits on reconfigurable hardware that presents new opportunities for exploiting datapath regularity.
+In particular, multibit processing increases the number of signals that can be grouped and routed as buses and, consequently, can be effectively used to reduce the number of programmable routing connections in an FPGA.
 This reduction in programmable connections can lead to substantial decreases in the number of routing switches and result in significant increases in FPGA routing density.
-Called multi-bit FPGAs, the detailed implementation of these devices often consists of logic blocks that can process several bits of data at a time and routing resources that connect these logic blocks together.
-By processing wide data formats, these FPGAs become especially efficient at implementing large arithmeticintensive datapath circuits including computer graphics, multimedia, digital signal processing, and Internet routing applications.
+Referred to as multibit FPGAs in this paper, the detailed implementation of these devices often consists of logic blocks that can process several bits of data at a time and routing resources that connect these logic blocks together.
+By processing wide data formats, these FPGAs become especially efficient at implementing large arithmetic-intensive datapath circuits including computer erson University, Toronto, ON M5B 2K3, Canada (e-mail: aye@ee.ryerson.ca).
+J. Rose is with the Department of Electrical and Computer Engineering, University of Toronto, Toronto, ON M5S 3G4, Canada (e-mail: jayar@eecg.utoronto.ca).